Following these suggestions will help make your online meeting or event participation as efficient as possible:

 - Test your system to minimize technical issues.

 Note: while it is possible to access Zoom on a computer without the plugin, the connection quality is noticeably lower and should only be used as a last resort.
-Hosts must use the Zoom plugin/app.
+Hosts and presenters must use the Zoom plugin/app.